jonysays/commands/README.md

 !respect|Please do not comment on any character's physical appearance.
 Feel free to clown them for their actions (within limits) but please don't be disrespectful!
 !riot|get Jony's Riot tag
 !scream|See how many times Jony has peaked the mic in the current game!
 Mods can use add/set/message to customize.
 !seltzer, !seltzee, !seltzers|Home of the "!seltzer" command!
-Usage: "!seltzer {optional username}" to get your count, "!seltzer rank {optional username}" to get your rank amongst others, "!seltzer top {optional 1-20}" to get the top seltzer holders!
+Usage: "!seltzer {optional username}" to get your count, "!seltzer rank {optional username}" to get your rank amongst others, "!seltzer top {optional 1-20}" to get the top seltzer holders, "!seltzer total" to get the total number of seltzers claimed ever!
 !slay|slay
 !sleep|we love sleep
 !socials|https://www.tiktok.com/@jonysays - Tiktok https://youtube.com/jonysays - Youtube https://instagram.com/jonysays - Instagram https://www.threads.net/@jonysays - Threads https://twitter.com/jonysays - Twitter https://discord.gg/zRrYguGtHN - Discord